svtechie/docker-influxdb/README.md

 Now that you have put your Dockerfile and configuration files together it is time to build your container.
 You will need to ensure you're working directory has your Dockerfile and configuration files in it.
 To build a container from your Dockerfile you would run the following command:

-    docker build -t influxdb-demo .
+    docker build -t influx .

-The *-t* parameter tags the image with the name *influxdb-demo*.
+The *-t* parameter tags the image with the name *influx*.
 The build will execute the Dockerfile.
 Inspect the output for any errors.
 If all looks good you should be ready to start the container up.

 ## Running the Container

 Building a container will not automatically start the container.
 You will need to do that next.
 Ensure the **/opt/influxdb** path exists on your host file system then run the following command.

-    sudo docker run --name influx -d -v /opt/influxdb/:/opt/influxdb/shared/data -p 80:80 -p 8083:8083 -p 8086:8086 influx-demo
+    docker run --name influx -d -v /opt/influxdb/:/opt/influxdb/shared/data -p 80:80 -p 8083:8083 -p 8086:8086 -p 8096:8096/udp influx

 This tells Docker to:

-1. Start the *influx-demo* image;
+1. Start the *influx* image;
 2. Name it *influx*;
 3. Map the container path of */opt/influxdb/shared/data* to your local */opt/influxdb*;
 4. Map your local port 80, 8083, and 8086 to the exposed ports in the container.
+5. Map port 8096 to UDP. *Collectd* uses UDP to communicate the data it is collecting.

+We need to explicitly instruct Docker to map 8096 to UDP so that *collectd* can communicate with the *collectdb* listener.

 You can validate the container is running by issuing the command: